agapebondservant/noblenmro/README.md

 ## Deploying Data Files via Concourse Pipeline
 NOTE: A running version of the Concourse pipeline job - **deploy_db** - will be available at [http://142.93.14.243:8080](http://142.93.14.243:8080/).
-To execute a sample build, login as the admin user and trigger a build as usual via the Concourse UI.
+To execute a sample build, login as the admin user and trigger a build via the Concourse UI.

 ## Overview
 Allows for the automation of the Noble IFS database deployment/update process.
 It extracts the data script files from a repo/store, uses Oracle InstanceClient SQLPlus to execute the files, and stores their output to a different repo/store.
 Should be forked and tweaked as appropriate for different environments/SDLCs.
 Setup is as follows: